Beadslay History, Family Crest & Coats of Arms

 Beadslay Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Beadslay include Bardsley, Bardsey, Bardsea, Bardsly, Bardesey and many more.

 Early Notables of the Beadslay family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Beadslay Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Beadslay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Beadslay family to the New World and Oceana
+Migration of the Beadslay family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Beadslay were among these contributors, for they have been located in early North American records: William Beardsley, who came to New England in 1635 with Mary his wife and three children; Alexander Beardsley, who arrived in Delaware Bay in 1683 with his wife and daughter.